pydanny/pydanny-event-notes/PyConPL2012/continuous_integration.rst

     * It does a lot of the lifting for you
     * Open source so you can use it for free and contribute back

+* My Polish is bad so I wonder if I missed him suggesting paid PaaS like Heroku, dotCloud, et al